Emsley1d/3GT-ThreeGoodThings/readme.md

 - Privacy button; so a users certain days/activities can be removed from their public feed.
 Or their profile can be made completely private.
 - Provide user's with alerts if they haven't done something for a while; i.e. not logged that they've been to the gym for a week.
 - Table of a user's most popular things with drag/drop functionality so a user doesn't have to write the same things each day; they can just drag an item from their list and drop it onto a day to add it.
+- Option to flip between light and dark modes.

 ## Project Aims:

 ## User Stories:

+As a user I want to:

+- Be able to sign up using different methods.
+- Receive a confirmation email to confirm sign up.
+- Be able to reset my password by email.
+- Be able to delete my account.
+- Add/remove up to 3 things per day.
+- See a weekly view of my things.
+- See a monthly view of my things.
+- Be able to follow other individuals.
+- Be able to unfollow other individuals.
+- Make certain days private from my followers or make my profile private.
+- See a feed of my followers activities.
+- 'Like' or 'Support' others posts in my feed.
+- Receive 'Like' or 'Support' on my posts.
+- See stats/a list of my most popular things.
+- Be alerted if I haven't added anything for the current date.
+- Be alerted if I haven't done one of my more popular/regular things for a week.

 ## Wireframe:

 ## ERD:

+# Build Process:

+## Current Issues: